Pylons/pyramid/docs/narr/advanced-features.rst

 a request completes successfully and all changes are committed, or it does not and all changes are aborted.

-Pyramid's transaction management is extendable, so you can synchronize commits between multiple databases or databases of different kinds.
+:app:`Pyramid`\ 's transaction management is extendable, so you can synchronize commits between multiple databases or databases of different kinds.
 It also allows you to do things like conditionally send email if a transaction is committed, but otherwise keep quiet.

 .. seealso::